 Create and Publish Knowledge Articles

-3. A new record form is created whenever a knowledge article is added to a service.
-Knowledge records use the same basic layout as other record forms and can be filled out as follows:
+- A new record form is created whenever a knowledge article is added to a service.
+Knowledge records use the same basic layout as other record forms and can be filled out with the required information (see within "Summary" through "Time" sections below).

 The summary section lists all the basic information about the record, including the following: